- About OQR

-The Office of Quality and Performance (OQP) administers a range of surveys to continually improve learning, teaching and student experience, as per the strategic objectives identified in the Securing Success, 2015-2020 Strategic Plan (opens in a new window).
+The Office of Business Intelligence and Performance (BIP) administers a range of surveys to continually improve learning, teaching and student experience, as per the strategic objectives identified in the Securing Success, 2018-2020 Strategic Plan (opens in a new window).

 Western Sydney University Surveys